amynp/asapadventures.com/bucketlist.md

   - name: See a quokka
   - name: Fossil coast in England
   - name: See Orca's
-  - name: Visit the guinea pig bridge
+  - name: See a leopard in Srilanka
   - name: Unironically take a Fahrt to Assmannshausen
   - name: See a pangolin in the wild
   - name: See polar bears in the wild
+  - name: See a loris
+  - name: See a Blue Whale
 ---

 <div class="row">